ahmedlemine/django-materialize-css/README.md

 - django-imagekit
 - django-jazzmin for a nicer looking Django admin interface.
 - django-materializecss-form to add support for Materialize CSS in Django forms.
+- ImageKit to resize images and create thumbnails.

 ### How to use: